 How many employees does a business need to have to provide sanitary bin services?
-What are the ramifications of non-compliance?
+What are the implications of non-compliance?
 Which government department is in charge of this law?
-Most important would be “How can technology make this process more hygienic and increase discretion?”
+Most important would be “How can technology make this process more hygienic and increase discretion?”.

 Let’s start with the law.
 Health & Safety Executive – Workplace (Health, Safety and Welfare) Regulations 1992 (regulation 21/192) quotes “In toilets used by women, suitable means for the disposal of sanitary dressings should also be provided.”
 This statement is implicit enough to mean that every toilet cubicle that will be visited by a woman must have a ladies sanitary bin.
 Further on from this there is definition to the number of cubicles that must be provided per head for a business.
 There is discretion for buildings constructed before that year regarding mixed sex washrooms but apart from that it is very clear.
 So this means that every business premises must have at least 1 sanitary bin that is suitable for purpose.
 There are also laws governing the correct disposal of sanitary waste which we have covered in our 2016 “Offensive Waste Guide” which can be read here.

 What is suitable as a sanitary bin?
 There is no clarity on this but overwhelming consensus from anybody using the same washroom is that the bin should be hygienic, discreet, and clean whilst providing odour control.
 Just throwing an air-freshener in a bucket style bin is not going to cut it.
 This unit will need to be emptied and cleaned regularly.
 Whilst there is no law governing this it is common decency to support your staff’s basic hygiene needs and this need is about as fundamental as it gets.
 My wife informs me that this is not always apparent.
 Businesses should be ashamed if they are not supporting their workforce effectively and can expect similar levels of respect in return.
 So, how can you do that?